SDM-2021-16-SpongeBob/video_creator/docs/System Design.md

 3. Identify the start and end points of your process
 4. Break the process into distinct tasks and decision points

+Explaination:

+To present a business process model, some people like to play a slideshow on projector and explain it with the help of a laser pen.
+Others may like to open up diagrams directly in Visual Paradigm and walk (scroll) through the diagram manually with the mouse pointer.
+Either way, it comes with a bit of rigidity.

+Whether you are reading a business process diagram in Visual Paradigm, slideshow, handout or from projector, you are actually studying something dynamic from static image.
+The process is not running in the image itself, but in your brain.
+For this reason, it can be limited to how much you can learn from these static representation of workflows.
+Moreover, you may easily miss out possible process flows for complex processes or processes that involve many conditional flows.